Airport Expressway (Beijing): Service areas

 None on the expressway.
 The Weigou exit has a gas station close to it (on the way back to Beijing).

 Connections

-Ring roads of Beijing: Connects with the NE 2nd Ring Road between Dongzhimen and Xiaojieqiao, NE 3rd Ring Road at Sanyuanqiao, the NE 4th Ring Road at Siyuan, and the NE 5th Ring Road at Wuyuan Bridge.
+Ring roads of Beijing: Connects with the NE 2nd Ring Road between Dongzhimen and Xiaojie Bridge (小街桥), NE 3rd Ring Road at Sanyuan Bridge, the NE 4th Ring Road at Siyuan Bridge, and the NE 5th Ring Road at Wuyuan Bridge.